 When reviewing the tragic incident resulting in the death of George Floyd, there are some tactics observed that are not taught or used by Troy PD sworn personnel.
 TPD has a Training Bulletin policy regarding positional asphyxia that is issued to each officer, and the topic is routinely discussed and reviewed during ongoing defensive tactics instruction.

-The Troy Police Department is a Civil Service department and must follow the rules of Act 78 to hire new sworn police officers, which helps ensure that candidates are treated fairly and equitably.
+The Troy Police Department is a civil service department and must follow the rules of Act 78 to hire new sworn police officers.
+This practice helps ensure that candidates are treated fairly and equitably.
 Troy PD uses Empco, a private company located in Troy, to administer the written test and oral interviews in establishing a hiring list.
 Empco has been providing testing for TPD since the 1990s, and has a stellar reputation within the Police and Fire communities for their testing practices.

 Once a hiring list has been established and certified by the Troy Act 78 Board, a group comprised of local community members, we begin taking names from the list and performing background investigations on the top candidates.
 The background investigations are performed by TPD employees who have attended a Michigan Commission on Law Enforcement Standards (MCOLES) certified Background Investigators training class.
 Our background investigators are very seasoned and have many years of background investigation experience, completing backgrounds on not only sworn police officers, but service aides, clerical personnel, and other city employees.